alf-p-steinbach/Expressive-Cpp/README.md

 So, just as original C++ around ~1980 de-unified the already slightly broken unification concept of regarding every routine as a function, C++11 de-unified the already slightly broken unification concept of regarding variables and formal arguments of functions as the same thing.
 They aren’t.
-A variable has (at most) a single initializer, while a function’s formal argument has potentially as many different initializers, of different types, as there are calls of that function.
+A variable has at most a single initializer, while a function’s formal argument has potentially as many different initializers, of different types, as there are calls of that function; a variable's initializer can refer to an earlier declared variable, as with `it` above (you can't do that with a function's formal arguments); and as formal argument types array and function types decay to pointers.

 With `auto` it’s more clear that `it` is a variable that can be changed by assignment, that it’s not a constant.
 And the declaration is also shorter, good.
 But